XGR Chain — Network Upgrade & Hardfork Process

 - upgraded nodes follow new rules

-- old nodes may reject valid new-rule blocks
+- non-upgraded nodes may reject valid new-rule blocks

-- old validators may fail to participate correctly
+- non-upgraded validators may fail to participate correctly

-- old explorers may show stale or wrong data
+- non-upgraded explorers may show stale or wrong data

 For hardforks, the target state must be: